See an easy tutorial for a DIY Board and batten tutorial for a Modern Farmhouse Mudroom or entryway.

 First, let me give you a “before” picture:

 This is the mudroom on a good day; shoes picked up, backpacks hung, no trash on the floor.

 It doesn’t look terrible, just not the “dream” farmhouse MUDROOM look I was going for.

 Goals for this Modern farmhouse mudroom with board and batten:

 All the tutorials I found online were a little too complicated for what I wanted.
 Like I said, I wanted simple, easy and functional.

-So I set out to make my own BOARD AND BATTEN my way, with no frills.
+I set out to make my own easy DIY BOARD AND BATTEN (or wainscoting) my way, with no frills.

 - nail gun and 2 inch finishing nails

 - 1 inch by 4 inch by 8 foot Pine Boards

 - pen or pencil